Tips for Success in Grant Writing

 As an intimate member of your organization, your level of familiarity may actually be an obstacle.
 For one, you are already fully committed to your cause.
 Further, organization executives or staff may be so absorbed in the day-to-day business of fulfilling the group's mission that it's hard to step back and clearly and carefully explain the big picture.
 Certain details of your organization and mission will be so obvious and so familiar to you that you won't even think to include them.

-However, always remember that the people reading your grant may be hearing of your nonprofit for the first time.
-Even if you know the grantor, or have received funding from them before, you should still provide complete information about your nonprofit.
+However, always remember that the people reading your grant may be hearing of your non-profit for the first time.
+Even if you know the grantor, or have received funding from them before, you should still provide complete information about your non-profit.

-In the organizational information section, provide concise details on your organization including: Its history and mission statement; the recipients of your services; a description of your programs; an overview of your successes; and why the grantor can trust you to use funds responsibly and effectively.
+In the organizational information section, provide concise details of your organization including: Its history and mission statement; the recipients of your services; a description of your programs; an overview of your successes; and why the grantor can trust you to use funds responsibly and effectively.

 Do not address targeted problems with broad solutions.
 Offer explicit details about the actions you will take to address the problem.